...................................................

 Trailering your Subaru safely

-If you ever load your Subaru powered sandcar into the trailer and tow the trailer a distance, then find out your car won't start, you're likely the victim of a slipped timing belt.
+If you ever load your Subaru powered sandcar into the trailer, tow the trailer a distance, then find out your car won't start, you're likely the victim of a slipped timing belt.
 What likely happened was your tow straps were not tight enough, and the car rolled backwards, turning your motor over in reverse.
 This can make your motor skip a cog on the timing belt.
 To prevent this situation you need to know this crucial tidbit of info.

 ALWAYS trailer your car in neutral.
 If your straps come loose and the car rolls backward while in gear, being in neutral prevents the possibility of de-tensioning of the cam belt, so much so that the crank can slip a cog or two, maybe three.
 When the crank becomes out of time with your cams, your hosed.
 The car can't start, no worky!
 The worse part is that you have a high probability of bending valves if you slip a cog when cranking the motor, assuming you're using stock Subaru pistons.
 If you're using Outfront's "non-interference" pistons you won't bend valves in this scenario in most cases.
 But it still won't start until you re-time your cam and crank properly.